 The EVP of Commerce Bancshares (CBSH) is Selling Shares

-Today, the EVP of Commerce Bancshares (CBSH), Kevin Barth, sold shares of CBSH for $482.1K.
+Yesterday, the EVP of Commerce Bancshares (CBSH), Robert S. Holmes, sold shares of CBSH for $209.5K.

-Following Kevin Barth’s last CBSH Sell transaction on February 28, 2019, the stock climbed by 5.6%.
-In addition to Kevin Barth, 3 other CBSH executives reported Sell trades in the last month.
+In addition to Robert S. Holmes, 4 other CBSH executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>